 B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.

+Regarding to the Document V1/B, It appears that topics such as “Personal Data Protection” and “Protecting the privacy of ICT and internet users” should not be limited successively to “Cyber security” and “Commercial exploitation and government intrusion”.
+These essential topics are more general and can be subsumed under the “Priority areas to be addressed in the implementation of WSIS Beyond 2015”, considering their importance and vastness.
+The same observation is noticeable in regards to the Document V1-C-ALC5 which deals with “Confidence and security in the use of ICTs”.

 There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

 We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015: